SDU-SW-Engineering/Reconfigurable-I4-Middleware-Software-Architecture/README.md

 2. Guide on how to build the project using command line tools
 3. Documentation of the code, subdivided into Class Diagrams, Component and Connector Views and Sequence Diagrams.

+Note that the images a clickable and thus enable zoom in case of unintelligable diagrams due to small size.
+The individual images can also be found in the /docs folder.

 ## Content Overview